-When Vistage was privately owned, its growth was fueled by the organic word of mouth growth of devoted Vistage members.
+When Vistage was privately owned, its growth was fueled by the organic word-of-mouth growth of devoted Vistage members.
 The business model was simple, take care of the chairs, train them in the art of chairing and coaching to provide the best product to the members, and the business will thrive.
 It was simple.
-It was powerful and members benefited.
+It was powerful, and members benefited.

-When Vistage was purchased by private equity… I felt it lost its way.
+When Vistage was purchased by private equity… I felt it had lost its way.
 I felt the mission became more like the Amway of Peer Advisory Groups.
 The business model changed from an emphasis on careful coach selection and training in the art of coaching and chairing to the business of chairing.
 Vistage devolved from growing business by providing the best possible product to recruiting and throwing against the wall as many chairs as possible.
 Training emphasis changed from creating the best coaches to creating the best salespeople.
 It started to feel like a network marketing pyramid scheme.
 Amway!

-The unintentional lesson I learned from being a Vistage Chair, the real Value of Vistage for me was that the quality of the product was more important than the quality of the salesforce.
+The unintentional lesson I learned from being a Vistage Chair, the real value of Vistage for me was that the quality of the product was more important than the quality of the salesforce.
 I resigned from Vistage.

-Vistage charged members on average $1,500 a month for a fixed price menu of services.
+Vistage charged members, on average, $1,500 a month for a fixed-price menu of services.
 Many of these services drive up the cost while providing little value.